 - 7 oz (approx 200 g) feta cheese

-- zest of one lemon and juice of 1/2 of it
+- zest of one medium lemon and juice of 1/2 of it

-- Add the feta, herbs, garlic, chili pepper, yogurt and lemon.
+Add the feta, herbs, garlic, chilli pepper, yogurt and lemon.

-- Taste to see if you want more salt.
+Taste to see if you want more salt.
+This will depend on the type of feta you are using, and your own tastes.

-- Serve with warmed foccacia or flat bread or even veggie sticks or crackers.
+Serve with warmed focaccia or flat bread, or even crudités.

-- I adjusted based on our salt tolerance.
-This is also affected by the type of feta you use.
+I adjusted this recipe based on our salt tolerances.
 So you may need to use less yogurt and more feta if your feta is mild.
-I definitely did not go near adding any extra salt!!
+I definitely did not go near adding any extra salt.